-As I was developing the recipe to these tarts, I took into consideration the various possibilities in flavour combos.
+As I was developing the recipe for these tarts, I took into consideration the various possibilities in flavor combos.

 I decided to go with raspberries to create a refreshing treat.
 My thought process was, “If I were to drink lemonade at this very moment, what frozen fruit would I want to put into my glass?”
 Raspberries came to mind and so these Raspberry Lemon Tarts came to life.